LivingIT/beautyincode.se/_content/itsover.md

-## Beauty in Code is over this year
+## Beauty in Code is skipping a year
-Thank you all who attended and helped us making it yet a great success!
+Even though we all are longing to meet you all again face to face, we saw it necessary to cancel the 2021 conference, due to the current situation.

-If you have any suggestions, feel free to contact us (see bottom of page).
+If you have any suggestions, feel free to contact us (scroll down).

 **The next Beauty in Code will be on March 5, 2022.**